Australia AFS License (Australian Financial Services) in 2026

 Step 1: Register your business in Australia

-- The first step in the process of obtaining an Australian Financial Services (AFS) License in 2026 is to register company in Australia.
+- The first step in the process of obtaining an Australian Financial service (AFS) License in 2026 is to register company in Australia.
 Tetra Consultants’ legal team and licensing specialists will help you with the registration process, drawing up the necessary documentation, and registering your company with the relevant authorities.
-Our legal team will also provide you with a registered address and a resident company director if needed.
+Our legal and licensing specialists will also provide you with a registered address and a resident company director if needed.

 Step 2: Corporate bank account opening